esra888/MoneyTransferRestApi/README.md

-# Money transfer Rest API :moneybag:
+# Money transfer Rest API

 A banking API allows you to transfer money between two accounts with following rules in below.